Waiting in a Manitoba Hospital for a Manitoba Long Term Care Bed FAQ

 How much does it cost to live in long term care in Manitoba?

-- If you are not a Manitoba resident, you will be charged the non-insured long term care residential rate until you receive you Manitoba Health Card.
-Please see this link for the current rate: https://www.gov.mb.ca/health/mhsip/healthcoverage.html#section-three.
-In 2024, this rate was $265.23 a day.
+• If you are not a Manitoba resident, you will be charged the non-insured long term care residential rate until you apply for a Manitoba Health Card.
+You must print a copy of your application.
+Please see this link for the current rate:https://www.gov.mb.ca/health/mhsip/healthcoverage.html#section-three.
+In 2025, this rate was $295.92 a day.
 You must apply for your Manitoba Health Card as soon as you are admitted into long term care.
 You may use your admission agreement as proof of residency.
 You should also have your SIN and birth certificate available for your application.
-Once you are issued your Manitoba Health Card, you will be charged the long term care residential rate based off of your Notice of Assessment.
-You may use the online calculator found here to determine your rate: https://www.gov.mb.ca/health/pcs/calculator.html In 2024, the rate ranged between $41.80 and $101.10 per day; the rate increases each August.
+You may use the online calculator found here to determine your rate: https://www.gov.mb.ca/health/pcs/calculator.html In 2025, the rate ranged between $43.10 and $104.20 per day; the rate increases each August.

 How much does it cost to live in long term care in Saskatchewan?